dmitrybond-tech/ai-avatar-dev/README.md

 ## 🎯 Telegram MiniApp Deployment

 The MiniApp consists of three services: API, Bot, and Web.
-All components are built deterministically using Dockerfiles with dependencies installed at build-time, not runtime.
+All components are deployed using pre-built images from GitHub Container Registry (GHCR) for production, with optional local builds for development.

 ### MiniApp Components